Differences Between VoIP, Landline, and Cell Phone Calls

 - Unlimited long distance options: Most cell phone carriers offer unlimited long distance and international plans, so if you make a lot of calls to far-flung locations, you can be covered.
 Make sure to check your country’s regulations and confirm roaming fees first, however.

-- Need a cell phone that works and has its battery charged: Without an up-to-date and charged phone, you won’t be able to make a call.
+- A working cell phone with a charged battery is needed.
+Without an up-to-date and charged phone, you won’t be able to make a call.

-- Cell service required: Certain locations don’t have cell service, and you may not know in advance if you won’t be able to make a call.
+- Cell service is required.
+Certain locations don’t have cell service, and you may not know in advance if you won’t be able to make a call.

 - Pricing for cell phone calling ranges based on the features and coverage you need.
 Adding data plans, unlimited long-distance, new mobile devices, and more can increase your bill.

 - International coverage varies by carrier, plan, and device.
 It’s important to check with your provider before you travel.

 VoIP calls work by transforming audio data into digital packet files and sending them over the internet (hence the name, Voice Over Internet Protocol).
 You can make a VoIP call via your computer or Internet-connected mobile device.
 In recent years, internet call usage has increased dramatically, and it makes sense – many more people have broadband internet connections in their homes and offices than they did in years prior.
 VoIP calls are often paired with video as well.

 - Convenience.
 If you have a broadband internet connection, you can make a VoIP call to another internet user or phone number.
 This works well for travelers who can call over wi-fi from anywhere.

 - Flexibility.
 It’s often easy to add extra callers into your call, and you usually aren’t limited by call minutes.